Evaliu29/Cloud-computing-big-data-project/README.md

 # Cloud-computing-big-data-project
-This is a data streaming processing project implemented by Spark
+This is a cloud computing project implemented by AWS services.
+A web extension to record and share notes